Hadeweka/Crystal2Day/README.md

 Make sure to have SDL 2 and its libraries installed, or linking will fail.

-If you want to make use of mruby scripting, you need to add Anyolite as a feature.
-This can be done by running `rake add_feature_anyolite`.
+If you want to add features like Anyolite or ImGui, you can install them using `rake add_feature_XXX`, where `XXX` is one of the following features:

+* anyolite - Support for scripting using mruby
+* imgui - A simple GUI application, useful for debugging

+It is also possible to install these manually.
+Crystal2Day will automatically include these features, if they are found in the `lib` directory (for example after installing them as shards together with Crystal2Day).

 # A simple example